scala/docs.scala-lang/_overviews/core/futures.md

 executed from several different futures and the client is interested only in the first HTTP response - corresponding to the first future to complete the promise).
-For these reasons methods `tryComplete`, `trySuccess` and `tryFailure` exist on future.
+For these reasons methods `tryComplete`, `trySuccess` and `tryFailure` exist on promise.
 The client should be aware that using these methods results in programs which are not deterministic, but depend on the execution schedule.